Publications Referencing Agile R100

-In this joint publication by researchers from the Washington University School of Medicine, Albert Einstein College of Medicine, and Stanford University School of Medicine, AGILE provided sensitive in vitro kinetic binding data that supports the model of positive cooperativity of two therapeutic minipeptides engineered by the researchers.
+In this joint publication by researchers from the Washington University School of Medicine, Albert Einstein College of Medicine, and Stanford University School of Medicine, Agile R100 provided sensitive in vitro kinetic binding data that supports the model of positive cooperativity of two therapeutic minipeptides engineered by the researchers.

 Angewandte Chemie, 2016.